 - "The Stolen Body" by H. G. Wells posits the pineal gland as a point of contact between embodied humans and the world of disembodied spirits.

 - In one of the Lensman books, an alien doctor was able to make the (human) hero regenerate by stimulating his pineal gland.

 - Averted in the fourth Artemis Fowl book.
 Opal Koboi has a human pituitary gland grafted to her brain, not for any supernatural purpose, but so that the growth hormone it produces will cause her to gradually grow larger, in order to pass off as a human (at the time of the story, she is pretending to be a child).
 It also has the unintentional side effect of draining her magic for some reason, though she is unaware of it until she finally runs out at the worst possible time.

 - In Stephen King's Firestarter, one of these glands is a seat to Charlie McGee's power.

-- René Barjavel's Le Voyageur Imprudent treats the matter slightly more realistically.
+- René Barjavel's Future Times Three treats the matter slightly more realistically than most examples.
 In the far future, a subspecies of humanity that specializes in improved eyesight has three eyes on stalks.
 One of them is the pineal gland, which has (re)gained full functionality as a visual organ.

 - In Ethan of Athos by Lois McMaster Bujold, the Cetagandan Empire figures out how to bioengineer telepathy; their starting point is a homeless woman with a mutated pineal gland.